Where I am From Challenge

 I am from the salt-of-the-earth folk and tough high desert land.

-I am from pine cones, long hiking trails, and the deep quite wilderness.
+I am from pine cones, long hiking trails, and the deep quiet wilderness.

 I am from cruising the main street drag and the “K” on the hill.